Mermaid Live Editor

 How To Use This Mermaid Editor

-Paste or write Mermaid code in the editor, review the flowchart preview, then copy the source into your Markdown file, docs system, or issue comment.
-The preview intentionally supports the common flowchart pattern most teams use for process maps, dependency diagrams, and architecture sketches.
+Paste or write Mermaid code in the editor, review the rendered preview, then copy the source into your Markdown file, docs system, or issue comment.
+Use the preview controls to zoom, fit the diagram to the viewport, expand the preview, or hide the source code while presenting.

 Common Diagram Types